Aortic Aneurysm Screening

 If left untreated, an aortic aneurysm can burst and cause dangerous bleeding or even death.
 Screening is vital if you are at risk so that your doctor can refer you for a full diagnosis and treatment as soon as possible.

 Call your primary care physician to schedule a screening if you are at risk.
 An ultrasound can detect an aortic aneurysm simply and painlessly.
-This safe, painless test uses sound waves to create an image of your aorta, and can measure the size of an aneurysm so that your doctor can recommend next steps for treatment.
+This test uses sound waves to create an image of your aorta, and can measure the size of an aneurysm so that your doctor can recommend next steps for treatment.
+The ultrasound screening usually takes less than 30 minutes.

 Costs vary depending on your insurance coverage.
 If you are a Medicare subscriber, you may be eligible for a one-time free screening if you are at-risk and have a referral from your doctor.
 Contact Medicare or talk to your doctor to find out more.